 Common hake were mainly caught in groundfish surveys through the time series, averaging 99% of the surveys' total common hake catch.
-Catches reached a maximum in 2023 (8.6 t).
-Common hake catch in 2024 (6 t) was the third highest and was above the average (3.6 t) of the time series (Fig. 8; Appendix II).
-The biomass of common hake was calculated at 9,124 t in 2010, reached its highest value in 2022 (42,421 t), and declined for two consecutive years with 21,981 t calculated for February 2024 (Fig. 8; Table II).
-The recent biomass decrease resulted in a statistically non-significant trend in biomass from 2010 to 2024 (Appendix IV).
+The average catch of common hake from 2010 to 2024 was 3.6 t; the total catch of common hake reached a maximum in 2025 with 17 t (Fig. 8; Appendix II).
+The biomass of common hake was calculated at 9,124 t in 2010 and reached its highest value in 2025 (85,299 t) (Fig. 8; Table II), resulting in a statistically significant increase in biomass from 2010 to 2025 (Appendix IV).

-In 2024, common hake was mainly distributed to the north-west of West Falkland with the highest density estimated at 4,241 kg/km (Fig. 9).
+In 2025, common hake was mainly distributed to the north-west of West Falkland with the highest density estimated at 8,294 kg/km2 (Fig. 9).
 Migration of common hake into Falkland Islands waters is likely driven by specific oceanographic conditions, and takes place in February when the surveys are being conducted.
 Hence, changes in oceanographic conditions may result in year-to-year abundance variability for this species during February in Falkland Islands waters that may not be proportional to overall population abundance.
-Across years, high densities were detected to the north-west offshore or near the north-west limit of the FICZ, with the highest density calculated for 2024 (4,241 kg/km; Appendix VIII).
+Across years, high densities were detected to the north-west offshore or near the north-west limit of the FICZ, with the highest density calculated for 2025 (8,294 kg/km2; Appendix VIII).

 Length frequency histograms show a wide range of common hake sizes, from 13 cm to 95 cm total length, across the time series.
 Common hake >60 cm total length have been rare since 2015.
-In 2024, one length-group was detected, with modal length at 41 cm total length for females.
-A small number of males were detected with no evident modal length (Fig. 10).
+In 2025, one length-group was detected, with modal lengths at 38 cm and at 36 cm total length for females and for males, respectively, and with smaller modal lengths compared with 2024 (Fig. 10).

 Fig. 8.
-Catch (t), and mean biomass (t) $\pm$ 95% confidence intervals of common hake (Merluccius hubbsi) during the February 2010-2011 and 2015-2024 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Catch (t), and mean biomass (t) \pm 95% confidence intervals of common hake (Merluccius hubbsi) during the February 2010-2011 and 2015-2025 groundfish and calamari pre-season surveys in Falkland Islands waters.

 Fig. 9.
-Distribution and abundance of common hake (Merluccius hubbsi) calculated from the February 2024 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Distribution and abundance of common hake (Merluccius hubbsi) calculated from the February 2025 groundfish and calamari pre-season surveys in Falkland Islands waters.

 Fig. 10.
 Length frequency of common hake (Merluccius hubbsi) during the February groundfish and calamari pre-season surveys in Falkland Islands waters.
-Blue and yellow bars are superimposed.
+Bars are superimposed.